jesseopdenbrouw/thuas-riscv/sw/README.md

-Executables are in ELF format, and are converted to S-record format, which can be uploaded with the `upload` program (when the bootloader is installed).
+Executables are in ELF format, and are converted to S-record format, which can be uploaded with the `upload` program (when the bootloader is installed) or with `openocd` when the On-chip Debugger is installed.
 S-record files are converted to a VHDL-suitable ROM table for inclusion in the processor hardware.
 See the documentation.

 Build the complete set of examples by starting `make` on the command line.
 Make sure that the RISC-V C/C++ compiler is in the PATH environment variable.

+Make sure to configure the file `common.make` to your needs.

 ## Support for Windows tools